piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 2. How do we enable real-time communication?
 3. How do we preserve message sequence?
 4. How do we track user status?
-5. How do we track message status?
+5. How do we ensure message delivery?
 6. How do we store files?
 7. How do we enable notifications?